cornell-ece2400/ece2400-docs/docs/ece2400-sec4-c-test-debug.md

 Hopefully, you should be able to spot the bug.
 Fix the bug, recompile, and rerun the program.

 Let's now try tracing the execution of this program using GDB.
+First, remove the extra printfs and undo your bug fix.
 Then you can start GDB like this

     :::bash
     % cd ${HOME}/ece2400/sec4